BC-BKL--Women's World Cup-Day 4-The Latest

 2:15 p.m.

-China is the first team through to the quarterfinals of the Women's World Cup from the qualifying round after an 87-81 victory over Asian rival Japan.
+China is the first team through to the quarterfinals of the Women's World Cup from the qualifying round after an 87-81 victory over Japan.

 Shao Ting and Yang Liwel each scored 16 points to lead China to the win.
-Next up is a meeting with Australia, which the Chinese know well.
+Next up is a meeting with Australia.

 China was able to use its size and strong outside shooting to beat Japan.
 China hit nine 3-pointers, including four by Yang.